salsita/inStyle/README.md

         color: white
 ```

-Notice how anchor is styled in two different places.
+Notice how the anchor element is styled in two different places.
 Or worse:

 ```Sass
 links